 Relevant previous projects or activities Project name RISIS - Research infrastructure for research and innovation policy studies (EC-GA N°313082) http://risis.eu/ Dates (start/end) 2014-2018 Project name PASCO (Publication Activity of Scoreboard Companies) (Funded by: Directorate B - JRC, European Commission) Dates (start/end) 2016-2017 Short description The PASCO project is an explorative project that aims at increasing understanding of the extent to which large corporates' R&D activity can be traced by examining their scientific publications.
 To do so, the project complements the conventional set of financial indicators used to assess the R&D investments of large corporates with indicators about the publication activity of these.
 In particular, the project examines the extent to which firms included in the 2014 EU Industrial R&D Investment Scoreboard are involved in publication activity.
 The Scoreboard includes 2,500 firms most active in terms of R&D expenditure.
 These firms account for about 90% of the global private R&D expenditure.
 On the basis of a novel methodological approach to collect publication data from the Web of Science (WoS) for all Scoreboard firms (2,500 companies) and their subsidiaries (about 570,000 subsidiaries), the project retrieved full bibliographic information about more than 314,000 publications authored by the firms in the sample.
-By using a number of publication-based indicators, the project provided perspectives on firms' R&D efforts and strategies that are complementary to more traditional financial indicators.
-Project name A study of innovation and growth in the UK creative industries (commissioned by Nesta, ref PR300) Dates (start/end) Short description 1 lect tocuses on the particular role of arts and science skills, and analyses weather the com-
+By using a number of publication-based indicators, the project provided perspectives on firms' R&D efforts and strategies that are complementary to more traditional financial in- Project name A study of innovation and growth in the UK creative industries (commissioned by Nesta, ref PR300) Dates (start/end) 2014-2016 Short description descrip- This research explores the combination of skills in UK companies and its impact on performance.
+Using official UK data, the study develops indicators on firm innovation and capabilities based on firms' access to a range of internal of external sets of skills.
+The project focuses on the particular role of arts and science skills, and analyses weather the combination of these two types of skills has an impact on firm performance.
+The research finds compelling evidence suggesting that firms combining these skills are more likely to grow in the future, are more productive, and are more likely to produce innovations.

 Relevant infrastructure Name Description FirmReg The Firm Register (FirmReg) is a central facility within RISIS which aims at uniquely identifying and tracking over time all the business included in the firms' datasets which are part of RISIS, allowing the addition of more datasets over time.
-Currently FirmReg includes more than 60,000 firms, with harmonized data about their demographic characteristics, location, and parent-subsidiary relationships (about 6,000 linkages) Original databases Longitudinal dataset including more than 314,000 publications authored by the firms in the 2014 EU Scoreboard (2,500 firms, and about 570,000 subsidiaries) from 2011-2015.
+Currently FirmReg includes more than 60,000 firms, with harmonized data about their demographic characteristics, location, and parent-subsidiary relationships (about 6,000 linkages) Original da- tabases Longitudinal dataset including more than 314,000 publications authored by the firms in the 2014 EU Scoreboard (2,500 firms, and about 570,000 subsidiaries) from 2011-2015.
 Acquired databases Web of Science, PATSTAT, Orbis, FAME